mpanighetti/dnd5e-magic-items/wondrous-items/wraps-of-angelo.md

 #### Attributes

-_Wondrous item, artifact (requires attunement by a monk)_
+_Wondrous item, artifact (requires Attunement by a monk)_

-You gain a +1 to attack and damage rolls made using your unarmed strikes while wearing the _Wraps of Angelo_; this bonus increases to +2 when you reach 9th level, and +3 when you reach 16th level.
+You gain a +1 to attack and damage rolls made using your Unarmed Strikes while wearing the _Wraps of Angelo_; this bonus increases to +2 when you reach 9th level, and +3 when you reach 16th level.
 The wraps have the following additional properties.

 _**Heroic Knowledge.**_ The _Wraps of Angelo_ retain all living knowledge of the hero who inhabits them, and can impart you with knowledge of Angelo's adventures in ancient times.
 Once per day, if you spend 10 minutes touching the wraps and mentally communing with the soul within, you can cast the _commune_ spell without any material components, targeting Angelo as the divine proxy.